edne/pineal/docs/dsl/keywords.rst

 .. code-block:: clj

     (group-for [i iterator]
-               ; transformations with i as parameter
+               ; actions with i as parameter
                )

-Compose the transformations and create a branch for each iteration.
+Compose the actions and create a branch for each iteration.